anycable/docs.anycable.io/README.md

 lefthook install
 ```

-Or you can skip all of these an rely on our CI, which can do all the checks for you!
+Or you can skip all of these and rely on our CI, which can do all the checks for you!